medic/medic-docs/development/db-schema.md

 Attribute | Description
 -- | --
-user | The guid of the user who calculated and created the document.
-Used for controlling replication. requester | The guid of the contact whose data brought about the creation of the document.
+user | The user settings id of the user who calculated and created the document.
+Used for controlling replication. (eg. `org.couchdb.user:agatha`) requester | The guid of the contact whose data brought about the creation of the document.
 Used for controlling cancellation. owner | The guid of the contact whose profile this task will appear on in the contact's tab. forId | If completing a task's action opens a form.
 Completing the form creates a report. `forId` is the guid of the contact information that will be passed into the form.
 For most forms, the resulting report will be associated with this contact.